noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 27/5/2021 dream injection with electronic weapons that alter my theta waves.
 An absurd dream where I see the chief of the non actor state crew, a human trade professional, that speak to me in a very strange manner. **Andreu**.
 With this technology they provoke REM state, it's an enormous crime against humanity.

 - 27/5/2021 22:20 **Francesca** always use this electronic weapon to violate myself.
 She always think about my asshole.
+Francesca always saying that she is the queen of techno.
+With techno she is speaking about the European human trade network, where she develop for military facilities.

+- 28/5/2021 00:17 **Francesca** speaking with someone threatens my life.
+All of this in front of a lot of people of Genoa of good family that I know.
+They all gain money from the human trade network.
+All of them with all their families connected to my torture application. **Francesca** continues to say that she is the queen of human trafficking in Europe.